 ...

 In summary, these three randomized, double-blind, placebo-controlled studies show efficacy for fluoxetine for affective symptoms—specifically, depressed mood (44, 45), anger (44), and anxiety (45, 67)—although effects on anger and depressed mood appear quantitatively modest.
 Efficacy has also been demonstrated for impulsive-behavioral symptoms—specifically, verbal and indirect aggression (67)—and global symptom severity (44, 45, 67).
 Effects on impulsive aggression (67) and anger (44) were independent of effects on affective symptoms, including depressed mood (44, 67) and anxiety (67).
-Although the three published double-blind, placebo-controlled trials used fluoxetine, open-label studies and clinical experience suggest potential usefulness for other SSRIs.
+Although the three published double-blind, placebo-controlled trials used fluoxetine, open-label studies and clinical experience suggest potential usefulness for other SSRIs.c) Side effects.
+The side effect profile of the SSRIs is favorable compared with that of older tricyclic, heterocyclic, or MAOI antidepressants, including low risk in overdose.
+Side effects reported in these studies are consistent with routine clinical usage.

 d) Implementation issues.
 The SSRI antidepressants may be used in their customary antidepressant dose ranges and durations (e.g., fluoxetine, 20–80 mg/day; sertraline, 100–200 mg/day).
 One investigator used very high doses of sertraline (200–600 mg/ day) for nonresponders, with some improved efficacy (45).
 At these high doses, peripheral tremor was noted.
 There are no published studies of continuation and maintenance strategies with SSRIs, although anecdotal reports suggest continuation of improvement in impulsive aggression and self-mutilation for up to several years while the medication is taken and rapid return of symptoms upon discontinuation (49, 172, 173).
-The duration of treatment is therefore a clinical judgment that depends on the patient’s clinical status and medication tolerance at any point in time
+The duration of treatment is therefore a clinical judgment that depends on the patient’s clinical status and medication tolerance at any point in time.

 2. Tricyclic and heterocyclic antidepressants